 January next year is pretty close, so I wouldn't worry too much about this.
 Now if you were going to trapped on this thrashy project until late Q1 or Q2, I think there's some room to optimize here, but 1 month isn't really that bad.
 A lot of December isn't even real work as it's peak holiday season.

-It seems like your new EM is fighting for you, so I just let them do their thing.
+It seems like your new EM is fighting for you, so I would just let them do their thing.
 What I do recommend though is time-boxing this all as much as possible.
 Push your new EM to work with the TPM/other EM to have a final date for you to stay on that project.
 Once that date passes, you are going to move to your new team, no questions asked - By setting it in stone, it will incentivize this other team to really get their stuff together as they can't rely on you to fill in the gaps forever.